hsf-training/hsf-training-cicd-github/content/episodes/09-the-matrix/index.md

           FLAGS=$(root-config --cflags --libs)
           $COMPILER -g -O3 -Wall -Wextra -Wpedantic -o skim skim.cxx $FLAGS
 ```
-YAML truncates trailing zeroes from a floating point number, which means that `version: [3.9, 3.10, 3.11]` will automatically
+YAML truncates trailing zeroes from a floating-point number, which means that `version: [3.9, 3.10, 3.11]` will automatically
 be converted to `version: [3.9, 3.1, 3.11]` (notice `3.1` instead of `3.10`).
 The conversion will lead to unexpected failures
 as your CI will be running on a version not specified by you.
 This behavior resulted in several failed jobs after the release
 of Python 3.10 on GitHub Actions.
-The conversion (and the build failure) can be avoided by converting the floating point number
+The conversion (and the build failure) can be avoided by converting the floating-point number
 to strings - `version: ['3.9', '3.10', '3.11']`.

-More details on matrix: [https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).
+More details on matrices: [https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).
 {{< /callout >}}